gander-social/gander-social-atproto/README.md

 # use existing nvm to install node 18 and pnpm
 make nvm-setup

-# pull dependencies and build all local packages
+# pull dependencies and build all local packages - build needs to run to be able to make deps
+make build
 make deps
-make build

 # run the tests, using Docker services as needed
 make test